dfsp-spirit/brainnet/README.md

 remotes::install_github("dfsp-spirit/brainnet", dependencies=TRUE);
 ```

-## Using the scripts ##

-Once you have installed the `brainnet` package (see above), I would suggest to download a copy of one of the demo scripts to your computer.
-Create a new directory for all your analyses, place the file there, and open it in Rstudio to edit it.

-E.g., download the file (client/demo_ABIDE_regionbased.R)[https://raw.githubusercontent.com/dfsp-spirit/brainnet/main/client/demo_ABIDE_regionbased.R] here.

 #### System dependencies

 Note: *This section only applies if you compile from source (typically only under Linux).
 You can completely ignore it if you are not doing that.
 If you are under MacOS or Windows and are unsure, you are almost certainly NOT doing it.*